dyozie/pivotal-hd-docs/content/getting-started/hawq/count-business-in-city/springdata-jdbc.md

 You will use the [yelp data set](/getting-started/yelpdataset.html) format for this Spring JDBC Sample.
 For this particular sample we will use the same data set as used in [hawq exercise](/getting-started/hawq/count-business-in-city.html)

-Make sure the table `business` has been created and appropriate values inserted as specified in the [hawq exercise](/getting-started/hawq/count-business-in-city.html)
+Make sure the table `business` has been created and appropriate values inserted using `COPY` psql command as specified in the [hawq exercise](/getting-started/hawq/count-business-in-city.html)

 ### Source Code ###